-At Origina, protection of personal data is a particularly high priority for us.
+At Origina, the protection of personal data is a particularly high priority for us.
 This policy aims to inform you about whether and how personal data is collected and processed in connection with the use of our Internet presence and about your rights as a data subject in this context.

-As the controller, the Origina Ltd. has implemented numerous technical and organizational measures to ensure that personal data processed on this website is protected as fully as possible.
+As the controller, Origina Ltd. has implemented numerous technical and organizational measures to ensure that personal data processed on this website is protected as fully as possible.
 Nevertheless, data transfers over the Internet may fundamentally have security loopholes, and thus total protection cannot be guaranteed.

 With regard to the use of our website www.origina.com and its subpages, as well as the linked websites and social media presences of Origina, the controller within the meaning of the General Data Protection Regulation (GDPR) and other data protection legislation applicable to us is:

 Origina Ltd, Burton Court, Burton Hall Rd, Sandyford Business Park, Sandyford, Dublin 18, D18 Y2T8

 II.
 Collection and storage of personal data in connection with visits to our website; nature and purpose of its use